abi-noel/taylor-series/README.md

 $$\arctan(1) = \frac{\pi}{4}$$

 At each estimate, the error of the estimate is also displayed.
-The logic of this calculation is defined in the script.js file, while the website is built in HTML and CSS.
+The logic of this calculation is defined in the script.js file and the website is built in HTML and CSS.

 Though the iterations would normally occur in a fraction of a second, a one second interval in the script.js file ensures that each estimate and its error is displayed to the user iteratively rather than suddenly.
+As such, each row of the table displayed on the website is dynamically generated in JavaScript at each pass of the interval.
+This creates a more asthetically pleasing UI than if the table had appeared instantaneously upon calculation.